• Summary

 birth centers improve care experiences for families in rural, minority,

-and underserved communities while helping address persistent racial and
+and underserved communities while helping to address persistent racial

 WHEREAS, New York is one of eight state chapters of the American

-Association of Birth Centers (AABC), yet there are currently only eight
+Association of Birth Centers, yet there are currently only eight birth

-birth centers operating across the entire state of New York; and
+centers operating across the entire State of New York; and

-WHEREAS, Despite being home to over 2.4 million residents, the
+WHEREAS, Despite being home to 2.3 million residents, the Borough of

-Borough of Queens - one of the most diverse communities in the nation -
+Queens-one of the most diverse communities in the nation-currently has

-currently has no freestanding birth center available to serve its
+no freestanding birth center available to serve its families and address

-WHEREAS, Birth By Queens Foundation is actively working to change
+WHEREAS, Birth By Queens Foundation is actively leading efforts to

 WHEREAS, The birth center model represents a proven solution to the

-United States maternal health crisis and is a vital component of
+maternal health crisis in the United States and is a vital component of

-New York will ensure that all individuals have access to safe,
+throughout New York will help ensure that all individuals have access to

 RESOLVED, That this Legislative Body pause in its deliberations to